New York - Autumn in the Big Apple

 Beneath the stars

-Train stations are some of my favorite places, and I tend to seek them out when I visit a new city.
-This one is perhaps the greatest of them all, having 44 platforms and 67 train tracks.
+Train stations are some of my favorite places and this one is perhaps the greatest of them all.
 The four-faced clock on top of the information booth is a well-known icon and the ceiling is covered by star constellations.